rmcgibbo/gh-util/README.md

 # gh-util
 Github command line utilities

-1. `$  gh-util list-prs` lists the PRs that have been merged on a PR since the latest release
+* `$ gh-util list-prs`

+      Lists the pull requests that have been merged since the latest release of a project.